 Constraints and limitations of the algorithm will be assessed using the validation procedures described above (e.g. Section 4.2.4).
-The landscape freeze/thaw state retrieval represented by the L3_FT_P algorithm and products characterizes the predominant frozen or non-frozen state of the land surface within the sensor field-of-view (FOV) and does not distinguish freeze/thaw characteristics among different landscape elements, including surface snow, soil, open water or vegetation.
+The landscape freeze/thaw state retrieval represented by the L3\FT\P algorithm and products characterizes the predominant frozen or non-frozen state of the land surface within the sensor field-of-view (FOV) and does not distinguish freeze/thaw characteristics among different landscape elements, including surface snow, soil, open water or vegetation.
 The lower frequency L-band retrievals from SMAP are expected to have greater sensitivity to surface soil freeze/thaw conditions under low to moderate vegetation cover.
-Microwave freeze/thaw sensitivity is strongly constrained by intervening vegetation biomass, soil moisture levels, and snow wetness.
+Microwave freeze/thaw sensitivity is strongly constrained by intervening vegetation biomass, soil moisture levels, surface water inundation and snow wetness.
 Ambiguity in relating changes in the radiometer signal to these specific landscape components is a challenge to validation of the freeze/thaw product (Colliander et al., 2012).
-In northern, boreal and tundra landscapes L-band penetration depth and soil sensitivity is greater under frozen conditions due to characteristically moist surface organic layer and soil active layer conditions, even under relatively low tundra vegetation biomass levels (Du et al. 2014).
+In northern, boreal and tundra landscapes L-band penetration depth and soil sensitivity is greater under frozen conditions when land surface liquid water levels are low, and markedly reduced under thawed conditions due to characteristically moist surface organic layer and soil active layer conditions, even under relatively low tundra vegetation biomass levels (Du et al. 2014).

-The SMAP seasonal threshold freeze/thaw classification algorithm requires the establishment of accurate and stable frozen and non-frozen reference state conditions for each 36 km resolution grid cell.
-These references will be updated after each summer and winter seasons with new SMAP measurements.
+The SMAP NPR and SCV algorithms require the establishment of accurate and stable reference conditions for each 36 km resolution grid cell.
+These references will be re-evaluated and potentially updated using a longer SMAP operational record.
 Reprocessing of the SMAP data record incorporating annual variations in the SMAP freeze/thaw reference states may improve product accuracy over the use of static reference conditions.

-The resulting spatial classification error is expected to be larger at lower latitudes (i.e. $<45^{\circ}N$) where freeze/thaw is ephemeral and the difference between frozen and thawed radar references is relatively small, and over complex terrain where freeze/thaw heterogeneity is larger.
+The resulting spatial classification error is expected to be larger at lower latitudes (i.e. <45°N) where freeze/thaw is ephemeral and the difference between frozen and thawed radar references is relatively small, and over complex terrain where freeze/thaw heterogeneity is larger.
 The freeze/thaw classification error may also be larger over densely vegetated areas due to vegetation scattering effects on microwave emissivity, which reduces Tb V and H-polarization differences and NPR dynamic range.
 In arid regions, the small amount water present in the thawed state makes the soil permittivity close to the frozen state, which can cause false freeze retrieval errors.